Train Leaders for Ministry by Paul J. Bucknell

 As we keep track of the training process, the church and the trainee should be very encouraged.
 When the outward confirmation matches the inward, then one can be sure they are ready to enter the ministry.

-As for the one who does not show himself faithful or gifted, the church does not need to feel awkward toward them.
+As for those who do not show themselves faithful or gifted, the church does not need to feel awkward toward them.
 They have clearly explained to the individual the steps of needed growth and can wait.
 In the meantime, focus on those who are faithfully growing.

-State that you are committed to them but without serious progress in their assignment area, that mentoring is not being most effective.
-Once resumption of the training takes place, then the mentoring relationship can continue.
+State that you are committed to them, but without serious progress in their assignment area, that mentoring is not being most effective.
+Once training resumes, the mentoring relationship can continue.

 A Leader’s Project